 DPNR BEACH ADVISORY: Four Beaches You Need To Avoid This Weekend

-DPNR said that Chenay Bay, Cramer Park, Halfpenny and Protestant Cay beaches on St. Croix have high bacteria counts and people should stay away from them this weekend.
+DPNR said that Bluebeard’s, Hull Bay, Secret Harbor and Water Bay beaches on St. Thomas have high bacteria counts and people should stay away from them this weekend.

-It said that it did not test Princess Condo Row and Grapetree Bay on St. Croix “therefore the water quality of these beaches is unknown.”
+It said that it did not test Princess Condo Row and Grapetree Bay on St. Croix and Johnson Bay in St. John “therefore the water quality of these beaches is unknown.”

 “All persons should also be aware that storm water runoff due to hurricanes and tropical storms may also contain contaminants or pollutants harmful to human health due to storm debris and therefore all persons should use one’s own discretion when swimming or fishing and avoid areas of storm water runoff (i.e. guts, puddles, and drainage basins),” DPNR said.
 “If the waters appear muddy or murky or have foul odors, do not swim or fish.
 DPNR will continue to monitor the impacted areas and waters.”